AumPauskar/blog/content/posts/computer_network/cn.md

 	4. Unsuitable for real-time communication: Packet switching is not suitable for real-time communication, such as voice and video, because of the potential for latency and packet loss.

 - Refence: [Geeks for Geeks](https://www.geeksforgeeks.org/difference-between-circuit-switching-and-packet-switching/)

+## Bandwidth vs throughput
+Bandwidth is the maximum amount of data that can be transmitted over a network in a given amount of time.
+It is typically measured in bits per second (bps), kilobits per second (kbps), or megabits per second (Mbps).
+Throughput is the actual amount of data that is transmitted over a network in a given amount of time.
+It is typically measured in bits per second (bps), kilobits per second (kbps), or megabits per second (Mbps).
+Bandwidth and throughput are often used interchangeably, but they are not the same thing.
+Bandwidth is the theoretical maximum amount of data that can be transmitted over a network, while throughput is the actual amount of data that is transmitted over a network.
+For example, a network may have a bandwidth of 100 Mbps, but the actual throughput may be only 50 Mbps.
+This is because the network may be congested or there may be other factors that limit the amount of data that can be transmitted.
+Bandwidth is a measure of capacity.

+## Intenet protocol stack
+- Application: Ftp, http, smtp
+- Transport: TCP, UDP
+- Network: IP, routing protocols
+- Link: Ethernet, 802.111, PPP
+- Physical: Bits on the wire

+## ISO/OSI model
+- Application: Ftp, http, smtp
+- Presentation: Encryption, compression
+- Session: Synchronization, checkpointing
+- Transport: TCP, UDP
+- Network: IP, routing protocols
+- Link: Ethernet, 802.111, PPP
+- Physical: Bits on the wire